 The class is held entirely online through this website, allowing you to work completely at your own pace in the comfort of your own home.
 Lessons are taught through written instruction, fully photographed, along side HD video for those who prefer to learn that way.
 You should have experience with constructing other period garments such as trousers or waistcoats before considering joining this class, as the material is definitely more of an upper intermediate level.
 You’ll also get direct access to James through email and the support community for any questions or problems you might encounter along the way.

 Please note that this is a pre-registration offer.
-The class itself will start on February 1, with new lessons coming out every 3 to 4 weeks.
+The class itself will start in November, with new lessons coming out every 3 to 4 weeks.
 Below you’ll find material lists and a syllabus.
 Hope to see you there!

 30-Day Money-Back Guarantee

 When you join Historical Tailoring Masterclasses you are fully protected by my 100% Satisfaction Guarantee.
 If you don’t feel like you’ve received value and you decide you want to cancel any time within the next 30 days, just let me know and I’ll send you a prompt refund.